ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/PyTorch Geometric models/Create a dataset.md

 ```

 ## Load the Data
-We load a sample dataset containing SMILES strings and their corresponding target values.
+We create a sample dataset containing SMILES strings and their corresponding target values.
 This example uses a regression task dataset.

 ```python
 smiles_list = [